Jupiter-DevRel/python-examples/README.md

 2. Set up the required environment variables:

-   - Scripts in this repository rely on environment variables to securely store sensitive information such as private keys and RPC URLs.
+   - Scripts in this repository rely on environment variables to securely store sensitive information such as private keys, RPC URLs, and optional API keys for Jupiter's API.

    - Copy the file `.env-example` to `.env`: